.Maintaining a nutritious diet.

 Surgery for Diastasis Recti – Repairing Separated Tummy muscles with Abdominoplasty

 Many women split their tummy muscles during pregnancy and exercise alone usually fails to return the muscles back to normal.
-This results in an overhanging belly, bulge or pooch which can be rectified with Full Tummy Tuck- abdominoplasty surgery by Dr Carmen Munteanu – Female Plastic Surgeon in Melboune, Australia.
+This results in an overhanging belly, or pooch, which can be rectified with Full Tummy Tuck- abdominoplasty surgery by Dr Carmen Munteanu – Female Plastic Surgeon in Melboune, Australia.

 Diastasis recti, also known as separation of the abdominal muscles, is the medical term for this condition in which there is partial or complete separation of the rectus abdominis muscle.
 It is a condition common during and after pregnancy, with estimates that 60% of women suffer from diastasis recti during this period.
 In addition to pregnant women, diastasis recti in men can occur, especially those who lift heavy weights improperly.